Dental braces

+Braces are an orthodontic device.
+They are to make the teeth straight, and to correct problems in a person's bite.
+There are many natural problems which occur to the way teeth fit together, but not everyone needs or will need braces.

+However, the use of braces is quite common, even when they are not medically necessary.
+Their cosmetic use for young females is more common in countries with first world economies.
+To overcome the visibility of traditional metal braces, there are now nearly transparent braces.
+Sometimes braces are possible behind the teeth, and so are not in view.

 Process

 The application of braces moves the teeth as a result of force and pressure on the teeth.
-There are traditionally four basic elements used: brackets, bonding material, arch wire, and ligature elastic (also called an “O-ring”).
+Traditionally, four basic elements are used: brackets, bonding material, arch wire, and ligature elastic (also called an "O-ring").
 The teeth move when the arch wire puts pressure on the brackets and teeth.
 Sometimes springs or rubber bands are used to put more force in a specific direction.

-Braces have constant pressure which, over time, move teeth into the desired positions.
-The process loosens the tooth after which new bone grows in to support the tooth in its new position.
-This is called bone remodeling.
-Bone remodeling is a biomechanical process responsible for making bones stronger in response to sustained load-bearing activity and weaker in the absence of carrying a load.
+Braces apply constant pressure which, over time, moves teeth into the desired positions.
+The process loosens the tooth after which new bone grows to support the tooth in its new position.
+This is called bone remodelling.
+Bone remodelling is a biomechanical process responsible for making bones stronger in response to sustained load-bearing activity and weaker in the absence of carrying a load.
 Bones are made of cells called osteoclasts and osteoblasts.
 Two different kinds of bone resorption are possible: direct resorption, which starts from the lining cells of the alveolar bone, and indirect or retrograde resorption, which occurs when the periodontal ligament has been subjected to an excessive amount and duration of compressive stress.
 Another important factor associated with tooth movement is bone deposition.
 Bone deposition occurs in the distracted periodontal ligament.
 Without bone deposition, the tooth will loosen, and voids will occur distal to the direction of tooth movement.